chr15m/bugout-practical-decentralization/README.md

 First of all let's look at some of the problems with WebRTC.

 WebRTC is an amazing piece of engineering.
 They solved multiple very difficult problems at the same time including video and audio streaming, network address translation and hole punching, and some cryptography stuff thrown in there, all inside the browser.
-It's a miracle it works at all, but they had to make some centralizing compromises to get it working.
+It's a miracle but they had to make some centralizing compromises to get it working.

-Firstly, at the basic level some WebRTC connections simply don't work.
-For some 14% or so of firewalls and users there is simply no way for the browsers to tunnel through to eachother.
-In that case the default is to send packets via an intermediary and this is called TURN.
-The packets are encrypted but you're still relying on some 3rd party to be there to relay your packets.
-This one isn't too bad because it is affecting a smaller number of users and not in such a bad way.
-You can still have a very decentralized system.

-Secondly, in order for browsers to figure out their network pathways they have to use this thing called STUN.
-Basically everybody doing WebRTC is using a small handful of Mozilla and Google owned servers to do this.
-So it's a major point of centralization.
-If you can't reach those services or you don't want to use those services for privacy reasons then you are out of luck, or you have to run your own additional centralized service.
+When you start using WebRTC you notice that it uses central servers to get around the issue of discovery.
+First of all there is STUN and TURN which are protocols that your browser uses to find its network pathway to another browser.
+The issue here is that most implementations actually just use Mozilla and Google servers, or maybe some other server run by a trusted third party.

+It's not that bad because it only happens at the connection phase and the important stuff is encrypted, but still if those big organisations decide they don't want to provide this service any more all the applications break.

-Thirdly we have WebRTC signaling.
-Before two browsers can talk to eachother they have to find eachother and negotitate a way to connect.
-To be clear, this is only at the initial connection stage - once two browsers are connected the communication is direct from browser to browser.
+Next we have WebRTC signaling.
+When the browsers have a pathway they can use to connect they have to negotiate that connection.
+Again this is only at the connection stage.
+Once two browsers are connected the communication is direct from browser to browser.
 Again this signaling phase requires you run some centralized server where the browsers can find eachother.

 Bugout unfortunately has to do this and I am personally running a WebTorrent signalling server which all Bugout instances connect to in order to make contact.
 I don't like this.

 I don't really want that responsibility of being a trusted third party when it comes to the signaling part.
-Fortunately I think I have come up with a pretty good way of decentralizing WebRTC signaling.
+Fortunately I think I have come up with a pretty good way of decentralizing WebRTC signaling which I am working on right now.
 So hopefully in future I'll be able to say that the second and third points here are solved and we really do have a very robust and full decentralized system.

+In the meantime though, aside from the signalling and negotiation it is great that the traffic itself goes direct.

 ---